 Andrew, I just happened to run across this post and comment section as I was searching through various alternative construction sites.
 I am not an expert in any shape or form on any of these methods but I noticed the questions from the people in Southeast Asia about bale construction there .

 Whether this is true or not I cannot say.
 I simply wanted to pass the information along so others working in these areas might be alerted to check further on whether or not this is indeed true.
-If it is it might positively effect the viability of straw bale construction in more humid areas that have access to inexpensive rice straw .
+If it is it might positively effect the viability of building with bales in humid climates in areas that have access to inexpensive rice straw.